IntrepidPursuits/IPLSideSectionTableView/README.md

 ## Author

-Ross LeBeau, ross.lebeau@gmail.com
+Intrepid Pursuits, www.intrepid.io

 ## License

-IPLSideSectionTableView is available under the MIT license.
+IPLSideSectionTableView is available under the New BSD license.
 See the LICENSE file for more info.